FORT WORTH DIVORCE LAWYERS

-- Think about hiring an attorney, particularly if your spouse already has.
+- Do think about hiring an attorney, particularly if your spouse already has.
 You want your interests to be represented fairly.

-- Consider mediation, collaborative divorce, and other methods of obtaining a divorce other than going to court.
+- Do consider mediation, collaborative divorce, and other methods of obtaining a divorce other than going to court.

-- Discuss what you are experiencing with your support system.
+- Do have a support system.
 There is no reason to handle your divorce alone.
 If you find your support system is not being particularly supportive or understanding, think about seeking counseling.
 A divorce can be an incredibly emotional experience and discussing your concerns with a professional can help you cope and keep emotions out of the divorce proceedings.

-- If you need an exit strategy because your physical safety is at risk, meticulous planning goes a long way.
+- Do have a safety plan.
+If you need an exit strategy because your physical safety is at risk, meticulous planning goes a long way.
 Evaluate safety concerns for yourself and your kids.
 Police officers will escort you if needed and discussing this plan with an attorney can also be helpful.

-- If you have insurance policies payable to your spouse, think about whether you want to change those or designate new beneficiaries.
+- Do think about changing policies.
+If you have insurance policies payable to your spouse, think about whether you want to change those or designate new beneficiaries.

-- Document everything.
+- Do document everything.
 Think about keeping a set of records about your property, assets, accounts, etc. in a place your spouse does not have access to.
 Taking photos of property, whether real property or personal property, that is important to you is also a good idea.

 To recap, you should create a plan dependent on your needs.
 Anything from a physical exit plan to a general plan involving financial assets, children, and other logistics can be included.